Basic Beliefs of Saint Thomas Christianity

 For this is what is meant in the book of Job about that state “when the morning stars sing together, and all the sons of God shout for joy” (Job 38:7).

 The Three are One

 Before leaving this subject of the Three Eternals we should recall that from the standpoint of God these three are one in an incomprehensible manner, though from the standpoint of the individual soul these three are distinct from one another.
 The Ocean of God is one, but the waves of creation and the souls are many.
 The great non-dual philosopher Shankaracharya wrote: “O Lord, I belong to Thee, but Thou dost not belong to me.
 For the ocean can say ‘I am the wave,’ but the wave cannot say ‘I am the ocean.’”
 The Master Yogananda used to say that we can say “God has become me,” but we cannot say “I am God.”
-Accordingly, esoteric Christians consider that the viewpoints of Advaita (Non-dualism), Vashistadvaita (Qualified Non-dualism), and Dwaita (Dualism) are all three true when taken together, but that when one or two of them is ignored or overemphasized error is the result.
+Accordingly, Saint Thomas Christians consider that the viewpoints of Advaita (Non-dualism), Vashistadvaita (Qualified Non-dualism), and Dwaita (Dualism) are all three true when taken together, but that when one or two of them is ignored or overemphasized error is the result.
 Furthermore, no one of the three is the right, best, or highest view.
-For ultimately all “viewing” vanishes into being.
+For ultimately all viewing vanishes into being.

 This entire process of evolution that has been set forth above is possible only through the two laws of reincarnation and karma.